Discussion on Admission Criteria Components

 Please note: A challenging schedule will not counterbalance a non-competitive GPA, as your grades ultimately remain the single most important factor.
 Additionally, any grades of D or F on your transcript--especially in your junior or senior year--would be cause for concern on the part of our Admissions Committee and should be addressed in your application.

 For first-year admission, UGA requires that an applicant submit an official score report for either the ACT or SAT.
-Currently, we recommend (but do not require) students to submit SAT II scores.
 Scores must be submitted electronically by the respective testing agency.
 UGA will not accept scores that appear on your high school transcript, nor will we consider paper reports.
 We receive electronic transmissions of ACT and SAT scores from the testing agencies on a weekly basis, and we will automatically update your application file with any new scores received by our application deadlines.
 Starting in 2017, UGA does not require the SAT or ACT essay, and we will not use these scores in our review.

 There are many myths and misconceptions about standardized tests and how they are used in admission decisions.
 At UGA, the only minimum score requirements in place are the ones required by the Board of Regents of the University System of Georgia for admission to its research universities: that is, an SAT-CR of 430 and SAT-M of 400, or subscores of 17 on both the English and Math sections of the ACT.
 If a student takes the SAT or ACT more than once, we will consider the best scores we receive for each section on either exam.
 While these scores are the minimum required by the Board of Regents, it is important to clarify that the typical profile of incoming students at UGA far exceeds these minimums.